SMasiu/GraphJS/README.md

     1. **color** - If you pass string it take its value as color.
 If you pass string array it will create gradient from this colors.
     2. **values** - Array of coordinates.
 First item is x coordinate and second item is y coordinate.
     3. **radius** - Radius of the buble.
+    4. **id** - By this id you will be able to manage you item.
+    5. **name** - It is the title of your item.
+It will allow you automaticly create label from your chart.
 * **factor** - [more about facotrs]()

 **Code**